Artist

 Curated and presented by FADO Performance Art Centre in the context of the PSi Conference, taking place in Toronto from June 9–12, 2010.

 FADO is pleased to present a new performance work by Lori Blondeau.
-Entitled Feast and/or Famine, the artist creates an image of the hard at work Indian Princess/Squaw, preparing the fire and gathering place, juxtaposed with a modern day feast (the BBQ) that brims over with plenty but feeds no one at the gathering.
+Entitled Feast and/or Famine, the artist creates an image of the hard-at-work Indian Princess/Squaw, preparing the fire and gathering place, juxtaposed with a modern-day feast (the BBQ) that brims over with plenty but feeds no one at the gathering.

 My work explores the influence of popular media and culture (contemporary and historical) on Aboriginal self-identity, self-image, and self-definition.
 I am currently exploring the impact of colonization on traditional and contemporary roles and lifestyles of aboriginal women.
 I deconstruct the images of the Indian Princess and the Squaw and reconstruct an image of absurdity and insert these hybrids into the mainstream.
 The performance personas I have created refer to the damage of colonialism and to the ironic pleasures of displacement and resistance.”